trolleksii/argocd-diff-reporter/README.md

 ## Prerequisites

 - A **GitHub App** with permissions for Check Runs and webhook events (PullRequest, CheckSuite)
-- Access to an **ArgoCD repo server** (normally you would deploy it in Kubernetes cluster along with your ArgoCD deployment)
+- Access to an **ArgoCD repo server** (normally you would deploy it in a Kubernetes cluster along with your ArgoCD deployment)
 - **Go 1.25+** (to build from source)

 ## Configuration